hortejak/kcf/README.md

 build system, which is useful when building naively on TX2, because builds with `ninja` are faster (better parallelized) than with `make`.

-To build only a specific version run `make <version>`, for example:
+To build only a specific version run `make <version>`.
+For example, CUDA-based version can be compiled with:

 ``` shellsession
 $ make cufft